2014 European Junior Swimming Championships

 The 2014 European Junior Swimming Championships were held from 9–13 July 2014 in Dordrecht, Netherlands.
 The Championships were organized by LEN, the European Swimming League, and were held in a 50-meter pool.
 Per LEN rules, competitors have age 15 or 16 for girls and 17 or 18 for boys.
+Because the championships were the first major junior meet after FINA began tracking junior world records in swimming, a number of records were broken at the meet.